villekf/OMEGA-doc/docs/source/installation.rst

 OMEGA
 ^^^^^

-Download either a release version from `releases <https://github.com/villekf/OMEGA/releases>`_, clone the current master with e.g. `GitHub desktop <https://desktop.github.com/>`_ or download an archive of the `master-branch <https://github.com/villekf/OMEGA/archive/master.zip>`_.
+Download either a release version from `releases <https://github.com/villekf/OMEGA/releases>`_, clone the current master with e.g. `GitHub desktop <https://desktop.github.com/>`_ or download an archive of the
+`master-branch <https://github.com/villekf/OMEGA/archive/master.zip>`_.
 If you downloaded either a release or master branch archive, you need to extract the contents to the folder of your choosing.
 Alternatively, if you are using MATLAB, you can download the mltbx package (`OMEGA.-.Open-source.MATLAB.emission.tomography.software.mltbx`) from the `releases <https://github.com/villekf/OMEGA/releases>`_ and simply run it in which case all the necessary folders will be automatically added to the MATLAB path.

 Unless the MATLAB package was used, you need to add the source and mat-files folders to the MATLAB/Octave path (biograph-folder should be added if you intend to use mCT or Vision list-mode data files).
 In MATLAB you can do this by simply right clicking the folders and selecting "Add to path -> Selected folders" by selecting the OMEGA folder itself and selecting "Add to path -> Selected folders and subfolders".
 Alternatively, if you are using for example Octave, you can add the paths with ``addpath('C:\path\to\OMEGA\source')`` and ``addpath('C:\path\to\OMEGA\mat-files')`` or simply with ``addpath(genpath('C:\path\to\OMEGA\'))``.
 On MATLAB you can also add these folders to the list of folders in "Set path".

 To build all the necessary mex-files, simply run ``install_mex``.

 In case you have trouble compiling the mex-files, you can also try using the precompiled files on the `releases <https://github.com/villekf/OMEGA/releases>`_ page.

+Below part can be ignored if you only use the custom reconstruction in Python.

 For Python, it is highly recommended to use Visual Studio as the C++ compiler!
 You can compile the necessary files by using "x64 Native Tools Command Prompt for VS 2022" (or 2019 or any other Visual studio version) from the Windows start menu.
 In the command prompt, navigate to ``C:\path\to\OMEGA\source\Python`` and then run ``python3 compile.py`` or ``python compile.py``.
 If ArrayFire was installed somewhere other than Program files, you'll need to specify its location with ``python3 compile.py -A C:\path\to\Arrayfire\v3``.
 For ROOT, similarly with ``python3 compile.py -R C:\path\to\root``

 Linux
 -----